 - Elyse Braner became iRunFar’s first female columnist when she started writing Elyse’s Closet back in late 2008.
 It should also be noted that she was an inspirational example for Bryon Powell‘s move to make trail running his profession.

 - Allison Pattillo wrote our Non-Gear Girl column.
-She now co-publishes Outdoor Community Daily, while also writing her humorous side project 40 and Fired.

 Become a Contributor

 If you have skills that you’d like to contribute to iRunFar, please get in touch with us!
-We’re always looking for good writers for guest posts (opportunities are limited), photographers looking to share their work, graphic artists to help with small projects, web designers and traditional publishers for their feedback and consultation, and anyone else with technical or artistic skills who is willing to make iRunFar even better.
+We’re always looking for good writers for guest posts (opportunities are limited), photographers looking to share their work, graphic artists to help with small projects, web designers and traditional publishers for their feedback and consultation, and anyone else with technical or artistic skills who is willing to help make iRunFar even better.
 Even if we don’t have an immediate need for your skill, we’re building an iRunFar volunteer list just in case we need help in the future.
 Let us know if you want to be included!